TL;DR: Since the Epic Games v. Apple ruling, when executed properly, iOS External Payments are increasing net revenue with little conversion impact.

 Crucially, you can prompt for ratings and reviews during onboarding or immediately after a user passes the paywall.

 That’s something you simply can’t do with Web2App.
-With that in mind, Web2App still brings unique benefits around audience expansion and attribution that are unmatched.
+But Web2App also has clear benefits over App2Web.
+Web2App still brings unique benefits around audience expansion and attribution that are unmatched.
+Ultimately both motions can go hand-in-hand and it’s down to the developer to experiment and find that balance.

 How do I get started today?